AdamElSoudi/Coding-Portfolio/University-Work/Java/Software_Development_Methods_Project/README.md

 _Or, in **MySQL Workbench**: `File → Open SQL Script → Run`._

-Make sure your `DatabaseConnect.java` file has the correct database name (`mt`) and login credentials for your local MySQL server.
+Make sure your `DatabaseConnect.java` file has the correct database name (`mt`) and login credentials for your local MySQL server:
 - **Database name:** `mt`
 - **Host:** `localhost`
 - **Username and password:** your MySQL credentials

-4. Ensure that the database connection details in DatabaseConnect.java match your local MySQL setup:

 ---